flyingmachine/nanoc-blog/content/design/tapestry-conf.md

 ---
-title: Tapestry 2013
+title: Notes From Tapestry 2013
 created_at: Feb 28, 2013
 kind: article
 categories: design
-summary: A summary of the conferences content, along with links and reflections
+summary: Notes and links from Tapestry 2013
 ---

 Yesterday I had the immense pleasure of joining about 100 other